Gerhard Richter: Photo-paintings and the "blur"

 Since 1989, Richter has worked on creating new images by dragging wet paint over photographs.
-The photographs, not all taken by Richter himself, are mostly snapshots of daily life: family vacations, pictures of friends, mountains, buildings and streetscapes.
+The photographs, not all taken by Richter himself, are mostly snapshots of daily life: family vacations, pictures of friends, mountains, buildings, and streetscapes.

 Richter was flying to New York on 11 September 2001, but due to the 9/11 attacks, including on the World Trade Center, his plane was diverted to Halifax, Nova Scotia.
 A few years later, he made one small painting specifically about the planes crashing into the World Trade Center.
 In September: A History Painting by Gerhard Richter, Robert Storr situates Richter's 2005 painting September within a brand of anti-ideological thought that he finds throughout Richter's work.
 He considers how the ubiquitous photographic documentation of 11 September attacks affects the uniqueness of one's distinct remembrance of the events, and he offers a valuable comparison to Richter's 18 October 1977 cycle.

 In the 2000s, Richter made a number of works that dealt with scientific phenomena.
 In 2003, he produced several paintings with the same title: Silicate.
 Large oil-on-canvas pieces, these show latticed rows of light- and dark-grey blobs whose shapes quasi-repeat as they race across the frame, their angle modulating from painting to painting.
 They depict a photo, published in the Frankfurter Allgemeine Zeitung, of a computer-generated simulacrum of reflections from the silicon dioxide found in insects' shells.

+In 2014, Richter created a cycle of four paintings using the Sonderkommando photographs, which were taken in the Auschwitz-Birkenau concentration camp during the Holocaust, titled Birkenau.
+In October 2021, Gerhard Richter decided to make his Birkenau images permanently available to the International Auschwitz Committee.
+Currently, the cycle is on permanent display in an exhibition pavilion on the grounds of the International Youth Meeting Center in Oświęcim/Auschwitz, around 2 kilometers from the Auschwitz II-Birkenau site.
+The pavilion was built according to a design by the artist.
+In 2024, an edition of the works as prints on metal plate, made and donated by Richter, went on display at the Centre.